User37som/libbitcoin/bx-script-decode.md

 Arguments (positional):

-SCRIPT               The Base16 script.
+BASE16               The Base16 script.
 If not specified the script is
                      read from STDIN.
 ```
 This command is helpful in interpreting scripts as they appear in the wire protocol.